When Does My Workers' Compensation Claim Come To An End And What Happens Then?

-WorkCover Queensland is obliged to provide workers' compensation benefits to an injured worker until his or her work injury is stable and stationary.
+Workcover Queensland or a self-insurer is only obliged to provide workers’ compensation benefits to an injured worker until their work injury is stable and stationary.

 When WorkCover or the workers’ compensation self-insurer is intending to finalise your workers’ compensation claim, you will be notified of this.

 The steps you take at this time are very important, because if you take the wrong course of action, you could lose your right to claim significant damages for your work injuries.

 Contact us ASAP to enquire whether you have a Common Law claim to pursue, and to ensure any such claim is protected.

 Frequently Asked Questions About The End Of Your Workers Compensation Claim